Kololi

 Our recommendation – Whatsapp Nesta: +220 7238475 – he was our driver and was probably THE nicest and most honest person we met in The Gambia.

-We admit it: we were shocked and often left speechless.
+Yes!
+We were shocked and often left speechless.
 While we travel the world, we have never become a witness or have been so heavily impacted by it.
 It almost seems like the long tradition of sex visitors has shaped the perception of what a white female tourist came for.
 It’s sad and frustrating for anyone who comes to the Gambia to get to know the country and its people.

-We have always felt very safe and didn’t experience any issues.
-The most significant “danger” are “bumpsters” annoying you or following around.
+We have always felt very safe and didn't experience any issues.

 Sex tourism: Sex tourism is a force in the Gambia and is incredibly challenging to witness.